Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: BHNS merger ejecta properties from binary parameters

 Here, we consider different sets of binary parameters in order to estimate the ejecta properties for typical BHNS mergers.
-We perform Monte Carlo simulations for mergers with a given NS EoS as well as $M_{BH}$ and $a_{BH}$ distributions to estimate the ejecta masses $M_{ej,tot}$ and $M_{ej,b} \approx M_{disk}$.
-The BHNS binary parameters for these simulations are specified below:
+We perform Monte Carlo simulations to estimate the ejecta masses $M_{ej,tot}$ and $M_{ej,b} \approx M_{disk}$ - see Appendix \ref{dist_sims} for the results.
+We consider BHNS mergers with a given NS EoS as well as specific $M_{BH}$ and $a_{BH}$ distributions as described below:

 \begin{itemize}